laiwz/laiwz.github.io/index.md

 2. ["Learn to Abstain: How Education Can Lower Voter Turnout in China's Grassroots Elections"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4062133), submitted

-2. "Exposure to Violence and Occupational Outcomes: Evidence from Children of the Cultural Revolution"

 4. Taiwanese Elections

 6. "Anti-Corruption and Political Trust: Evidence from China", with Ming Fang